ResearchComputing/Documentation/docs/gateways/OnDemand.md

 ##### Core Desktop (remote desktop)

-1. To start a remote desktop session, you can select either "Core Desktop" or "Core Desktop (Presets)" from the interactive applications menu.
-When starting a "Core Desktop" session, you may customize the runtime and number of cores for the session.
-If you select "Core Desktop (Presets)", you may select from standard configurations we provide.
+1. To start a remote desktop session, you can select either `Core Desktop` or `Core Desktop (Presets)` from the interactive applications menu.
+When starting a `Core Desktop` session, you may customize the runtime and number of cores for the session.
+If you select `Core Desktop (Presets)`, you may select from standard configurations we provide.
 ![](OnDemand/core_desktop_presets.png)
 2. Once either option is selected, click “Launch” to submit the remote desktop job to the queue.
 The wait time depends on the number of other users presently on the resource.
 Requesting smaller and shorter jobs may facilitate shorter wait times.
 3. When your remote desktop is ready, you can click the "Launch Core Desktop" or "Launch Core Desktop (Presets)" button to bring up a web page with the remote desktop.
 In most cases, the default compression and image quality will suffice.
 If you do have problems with image quality you can adjust these settings as necessary.